json420/dbase32/README.txt

 Engineering Considerations
 --------------------------

-Engineering-wise, it's attractive to chop off characters at the ends so that the reverse-table doesn't require any unnecessary internal "dead-spots" (as, for example, the RFC-3548 set requires for ``8`` and ``9``).
+In terms of engineering aesthetic, it's attractive to chop off characters at the ends so that the reverse-table doesn't require any unnecessary internal "dead-spots" (as, for example, the RFC-3548 set requires for ``8`` and ``9``).

 When it comes to end-chopping, there are five permutations::